 If you want to deregister in Berlin, Bremen, Cologne, Dortmund, Dresden, Dusseldorf, Frankfurt a.M., Hamburg, Leipzig, Munich, Nuremberg or Stuttgart, use our deregistration form.
 Then you don’t need to look up the registration office.
 We have already printed the address on your deregistration cover letter.

-German registration offices / municipal offices (Einwohnermeldeämter)
+Here is a list of major German registration offices / municipal offices (Einwohnermeldeämter)

 Berliner Platz 2′